primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         SQLAlchemy's take on autocommit is that operations which involve executing statements using the Core :class:`~sqla:sqlalchemy.engine.Engine`
         or :class:`~sqla:sqlalchemy.engine.Connection`
-        objects are by default autocommitting, if the statement represents one that modifies data.
+        objects are by default autocommitting if the statement represents one that modifies data.
 If one wants to control the scope of these transactions explicitly, this control is readily
         available via the :meth:`~sqla:sqlalchemy.engine.Connection.begin`